 Artistic production and dissemination are a vital component of the Music Initiative’s cultural development mission.
 Musical traditions are truly alive in a community only when they continually evolve to reflect the taste and interest of contemporary listeners.
 Seeking ways to represent musical heritage in contemporary artistic languages is the aim of the Music Initative’s new works commissioning programme.

 Since its inception, the Music Initiative has sought out exceptional “traditional innovators” whose combination of musical mastery and artistic curiosity supports trajectories of sustained creative development.
 Between 2004 and 2011, the Music Initiative recorded and filmed 10 such traditional innovators and groups of innovators for its 10-volume CD-DVD series Music of Central Asia, co-produced and released worldwide by Smithsonian Folkways Recordings (see full list of releases below).

-Music of Central Asia focuses on musicians who represent both a mastery of their own tradition and a spirit of innovation expressed through new approaches to performance style, repertory and technique.
-An example of such a traditionalist-innovator is the Kyrgyz musician Nurlanbek Nyshanov, leader of Ensemble Tengir-Too, which is featured on volume one of Music of Central Asia (Tengir-Too: Mountain Music from Kyrgyzstan).
+Music of Central Asia presents musicians who represent both a mastery of their own tradition and a spirit of innovation expressed through new approaches to performance style, repertory and technique.
+Several of these recordings feature newly commissioned works and new arrangements of traditional material for cross-cultural and interregional ensembles.

 © 2007 The Aga Khan Development Network.
 This is the only authorised Website of the Aga Khan Development Network.